Luxadevi/Ollama-Companion/README.md

 ### ModelFile Templater
 - **Parameter Customization**: Tailor model parameters like mirostat settings and temperature to your needs.
 - **Simplified Deployment**: Deploy models with custom settings, bypassing complex command line processes.
+- **Easy to use interface**: Visualize your modelfile with a UI and sliders for all parameters.

 ### Detailed Model Insights
 - **Model Information**: Access in-depth details about each model, including licensing and parameters.
 - **Model Overview**: Quickly view all available models.

 ### Public Endpoint Management
-- **Endpoint Control**: Manage public endpoints for original and OpenAI models with ease.
+- **Endpoint Control**: Manage public endpoints for Llama and OpenAI models with ease.
 - **Log Monitoring**: Keep track of endpoint performance through real-time logs.
+- **One click endpoint**: Get a public endpoint with just one buttonclick.

 ### LiteLLM Proxy Integration
 - **Proxy Management**: Directly control the LiteLLM proxy via a simple interface.